Hand Stitched Quilted Drawstring Bag

-This class will focus on slowing down and using hand-stitching techniques to create a simple and beautiful small drawstring bag out of pieced linen, cotton and embroidery or sashiko thread.
-The shape is inspired by the Japanese Komebukuro bag, the traditional pouch used to carry rice offerings.
-A layer of cotton batting and quilt stitches is added creating a lovely textured surface and lending more structure to the bag.
+This class will focus on slowing down and using hand-stitching techniques to create a simple and beautiful drawstring bag out of pieced linen, cotton, and embroidery threads.
+The shape is inspired by the Japanese Komebukuro bag, the traditional pouch used to carry rice offerings or store precious lacquerware.
+The layer of cotton batting and quilt stitches adds a lovely, textured surface and lends more structure to the bag.
 It is perfect for carrying around a few favorite stitching supplies, or as a small handbag for essentials.
-Finished size: 5” round.
+It can easily be dressed up to accompany you for evenings out on the town!
+Note: we will be making the larger version of the drawstring bag, as seen on the right side of the image of three bags.
+The bag will be 7” high with a 6” wide base.

-You will learn hand sewing skills that can be applied to any other sewing project.
-You will gain an arsenal of skills that will allow you to approach other sewing with a kind of slowness and mindfulness only hand stitching can bring.
-Whether a keepsake on its own, or intended as keeper of personal treasures, these techniques and this pouch will bring joy to your heart.
+You will learn hand-sewing skills that can be applied to any other sewing project and enjoy the kind of slowness and mindfulness that only hand-stitching can bring.
+Whether intended as a keeper of personal treasures, or a decorative object for display, this pouch will bring joy to your heart.

 Dates + Times